 For American businesses to capitalize on Southeast Asia’s large population and increase in purchasing power, policies by the U.S. government and more effort from companies will have to be made.
 The Obama administration’s policy of a “pivot eastward” got tons of attention.
 But there hasn’t yet been any substantive change.

 U.S. Government Makes it Hard to Invest in Southeast Asia

 In addition, the United States is the only country in the world (besides Eritrea) which taxes based on citizenship.
 All others tax based on residency or source of income.
-This makes U.S. citizens liable to pay taxes under any circumstances and is passed on to companies owned by Americans.
-This removes some incentives from investing globally by giving companies more paperwork to file, as well as taxing them higher than their competitors.
+American citizens must pay taxes under any circumstances, regardless of where they live, as a result.
+This is passed onto American-owned firms.

-- 3 Best Places to Buy Real Estate in Asia - 01/06/2017
+- Here are Asia’s Cheapest Places to Buy Real Estate - 17/08/2017